-Our Team
+Our Dynamic Team

 Our team is comprised of a broad array of evaluators, researchers, community psychologists, and community activists, who are passionate about creating a socially just world.
 As community transformation catalysts, we seek to confront injustice and inequity that may exist at all levels within and around communities.
 We firmly believe that the community must be at the heart of identifying the solutions to address their challenges and create their desired reality.
 By building trust and authentic relationships with our partners, we help communities see the big ideas and also help them implement those ideas to achieve their dream or vision.
 It is our greatest joy to participate in this work and spread hope and healing to all.

-Dominica McBride, PhD, Founder and CEO
+Dominica McBride, PhD, Founder

-Dr. Dominica McBride, a leading thinker on how we evolve beyond the current racial-equity paradigm, a champion of Culturally Responsive Evaluation, and a grassroots advocacy strategist.
+Dr. McBride, a leading thinker on how we evolve beyond the current racial-equity paradigm, a champion of Culturally Responsive Evaluation, and a grassroots advocacy strategist.

 Dr. McBride founded BECOME in 2013 from a belief that communities should be at the center of creating the reality they want and need and that culturally responsive evaluation can be a tool for social justice and thriving communities.
 Previously she conducted program development and evaluation projects in Arizona, the Chicago area and in Tanzania, Africa.
 Dr. McBride has worked as a consultant, program director and adjunct faculty member in the field of community psychology and has provided adult, child and family therapy as well as substance abuse counseling.
 She is a sought-after speaker and trainer for communities, coalitions, and organizations nationally.
 Her published articles and chapters discuss including culturally responsive evaluation, cultural competence, and prevention and other topics.